|Location:||At the road from Jericho to Eilat, at the southern end of the Dead Sea, 3km South of Newe Zohar. (31°05" N 32°26" E)|

 |1952||road to Sedom built.|

-Sedom is a famous name from the Old Testament.
-The two cities of Sodom and Gomorrha were bad to the bones and God decided to destroy them.
+Sedom or Sodom is a famous name from the Old Testament.
+The two cities of Sodom and Gomorrah were bad to the bones and God decided to destroy them.
 Only Lot with his family was allowed to leave the city, but with the advice not to look back.
-However, Lot's wife was so curious to look back so she was transformed into a pilar of salt.
+However, Lot's wife was curious so she looked back and was transformed into a pillar of salt.
+(Genesis 19:26)

-Although most of the bibical stories have showed a historic core, this story has still no archaeological proof.
-There is some evidence, that the two cities were located in the plains south of the Dead Sea.
-But until today, no archaeological remains do proof this.
+Although many of the biblical stories have showed a historic core, this story has still no archaeological proof.
+There are theories, that the two cities were located in the plains south of the Dead Sea.
+But until today, no archaeological evidence proofs this.
 So it is only a theory that the cities may have been destoyed by a seismic event in this tectonic active Dead Sea graben.

 But not only this pilar, the whole ridge where this hill belongs to is formed of salt and silt.
-The whole ridge called Sedom Mountain is 11 by 3km big and is 98% salt.
+The ridge called Sedom Mountain is 11km long by 3km wide and consists of 98% salt.
 This are sediments of the Dead Sea, which flooded this rather flat area numerous times during thousands of years.
-Later the salt was lifted and is now up to 250m higher than the Dead Sea.
-At the first glimpse, the rocks look like silt, but a closer look reveals the high content of numerous salts.
+The salts were dated to be around 50,000 years old, so this are actually deposits of Lake Lisan, the cold age version of the Dead Sea.
+From about 70,000 to 10,000 ago the climate was much colder and the higher amounts of rain produced a much bigger lake than today, which is called Lake Lisan by geologists.
+It was up to 17km wide and 200km long and its surface was only 200m below sea level.
+The salt deposits from this time were later covered by other sediments like marls and limestones, and finally started to move along cracks, a process called halokinetics.
+The salt formed a diapir and was lifted where it is now, up to 250m higher than the Dead Sea.
+At the first glimpse, the rocks look like silt, but a closer look reveals the high content of different salts.

-Fortunately this area is arid, a desert climate, as any rain would wash away the salt.
-But sometimes it may rain even in the desert.
-The run-off water that collects on the surface cuts through to form a unique series of potholes that drain into a maze of caves.
+Fortunately this area is arid, a desert climate, as any rain would immediately wash away the salt.
+But sometimes it may rain even in the desert, currently about once a year.
+The run-off water that collects on the surface cuts through the salt to form a unique series of potholes that drain into a maze of caves.